Skip to content

 metadata:

-name: application-ingress
+name: my-ingress-name

-namespace: kube-system
+namespace: my-namespace

 annotations:

-cert-manager.io/issuer: letsencrypt-staging
+cert-manager.io/issuer: my-issuer-name

 acme.cert-manager.io/http01-edit-in-place: "true"